kindanoob/othello-reversi/README.md

 # foompello
-C++ implementation of game of othello (sometimes incorrectly referred as reversi) using SFML
+C++ implementation of game of othello (often mistakenly referred to as "reversi") using SFML

 Requirements: 1) C++11, 2) SFML 2.3.2